stineje/dldfall2023/README.md

 Respository for ECEN 3233 Digital Logic Design at Oklahoma State University for the Fall 2022 semester!

+**Due Dates:**<br/>

+Although tentative due dates are given, pay attention to dates given on Canvas as well as in class.
+Later labs may be updated as we move throughout the semester, so make sure you pull often.

 **Labs:**<br/>
 This repository is broken down into each laboratory and should be